GaoLab-BJFU/UniSplicer/README.md

 If you use this software, pipeline, or trained models for academic research or publications, please cite the following paper:

-Conghao Hong, Wenzhen Cheng, Zhengyi Li, Jiajie Deng, Yiqiong Li, Youyi Zang, and Hongbo Gao.
-"UniSplicer deep learning models across diverse taxa for highly accurate intron splice site prediction and splice altering mutation detection" _Plant Communications_ 2025
+Conghao Hong, Wenzhen Cheng, Zhengyi Li, Jiajie Deng, Yiqiong Li, Youyi Zang, and Hongbo Gao (2026).
+UniSplicer: A deep-learning framework for accurate splice-site prediction and splice-altering mutation detection across diverse taxa. _Plant Comm_.
+7, 101686.

 ## License and Usage